 I wanted to make my personal impact less, but Rome was not built in a day.
 I decided to take small steps to reducing my impact.
 I am going to list all of the products I have purchased and been using below.

-***I also linked the products to where you can purchase them***
+***I also linked the products to amazon, so you can purchase them***

 Reusable Grocery Bags– Plastic is one of the worst.
 A lot of it can not be recycled and takes about 500 years to decompose in landfills.
 Buying reusable grocery bags is an easy way to reduce some of the plastic we regularly take in and then just throw away.
 I personally bought one of mine from H-E-B and then received another with a purchase.